 The set of criteria that you’ll have to meet to be eligible include

-Before you start looking for private health care plans, you need to ensure that you’re eligible to sign up for them
+Before you start looking for private health insurance plans, you need to ensure that you’re eligible to sign up for them:

 Finding the best private health insurance in Germany - key things to know

-- It’s important to note that in the domain of Germany’s private health insurance, no family memberships are available.
-Thus, everyone has to pay his/her premiums.
-These premiums depend on multiple aspects, such as your age, health, and the type of coverage you’re seeking.
+- It’s important to note that family memberships aren’t possible in the area of private health insurance in Germany.
+Thus, everyone has to pay their own premiums.
+These premiums depend on various aspects, e.g. your age, your state of health and the type of insurance cover you want.

 - If you’re single and earn well, you would typically be able to get far superior health care coverage with the best private health insurance in Germany than what the state health care plans offer.
 And such coverage would be made available to you for considerably lower monthly premiums.

 - You may even receive precautionary check-ups, the choice you enjoy access to several treatments and medications which are not open to state insured people.
 You also will notice a big difference in the speed of setting up appointments with specialists.
 However, the situation would be different if your partner doesn’t work or you’ve got several children.
 In such cases, your private health care would usually cost more than the state schemes.